 The Coton de Tulear is characterized by a cotton-like coat that keeps them warm.
 If you need an intelligent and loyal companion, then the Coton de Tulear should be on your list.

-They are dogs whose dark vibrant eyes are beautifully surrounded by an adorable white coat.
+They are dogs whose dark vibrant eyes are beautifully surrounded by adorable white coats.
 This dog gives you the kind of peacefulness and tenderness that you may be looking for.

 When it comes to playing time, this dog doesn’t hesitate to lead you outdoors for vigorous activities.
 The Coton de Tulear has a long body compared to the measure of its height.